chrisjm/obdb-etl/README.md

 - Add new dbt models in `dbt_project/brewery_models/models/`.
 - Update or add ETL scripts in `extract/`.
-- (Planned) Add Airflow DAGs for scheduling.
+- Add Airflow DAGs for scheduling.

 ## License